 In the 1800’s there was an official pigeon postal service throughout France, and this was expanded between capitals so that a postal service by carrier pigeon between London and Paris was advertised in 1870.

-Pigeon racing became a sport of the masses in the early 1900’s, and pigeons were used extensively as message carriers by armies on both sides during World War 1 and World War 2.
-(See our separate page on pigeons in war and Dickin Medal winners.)
+The British royal family began to keep pigeons in the late nineteenth century, and pigeon racing became a sport of the masses in the early 1900’s.
+Pigeons were used extensively as message carriers by armies on both sides during World War 1 and World War 2.
+(See our separate pages on the Royal Connection and Pigeons in War and Dickin Medal winners.)